 The world is a noisy place.
 Chirp is designed to cope with traffic sound, music, speech, TVs blaring in the background, and so on.
-We’ve spent a lot of time on buses and bars in South London testing the Chirp audio engine, and we think the system is pretty good at present.
-Roughly speaking, if you can hear it, the app can hear it.
-Chirp works better if you’re close to the sound in a fairly quiet place, and it doesn’t work at all if you’re a long way away in a noisy place.
+We are audio specialists and aside from formal lab testing of the system, we’ve spent a lot of time in real-world scenarios on buses and in bars of South London (the louder the better) testing and refining the Chirp audio engine.
+We think the system is state of the art for robustness against noise, and so do our partners.

 By default - yes, this allows one device to broadcast to many devices at the same time (one-to-many).
 If you have a specific application requiring an SDK with private (one-to-one) or secure chirping enabled for password or payment applications, please just get in touch.

 Users value privacy highly, and so do we.
 No audio leaves your device via our SDKs ever.

 We'd love to hear from you to answer any queries you may have.